Best pre-Hispanic temples in Mexico

 Pyramid of the Niches in Tajín

 Possibly one of the most impressive pre-Hispanic temples in Mexico from an aesthetic point of view is the so-called Pirámide de Los Nichos, built in the state of Veracruz.

 As one of the most representative symbols of the Totonaca culture, this temple, as its name indicates, is full of niches, mural paintings, and reliefs that, without a doubt, become a window to the past.

 Temples in Monte Alban

-Erected as one of the most representative enclaves of the Zapotec and Mixtec culture, Monte Albán concentrates in its interior very diverse sacred buildings and houses that were inhabited by different cultures over time.
+Erected as one of the most representative enclaves of the Zapotec and Mixtec cultures, Monte Albán concentrates on its interior very diverse sacred buildings and houses that were inhabited by different cultures over time.

 The political, religious, and military elites resided inside the ceremonial enclosure, while the rest of the buildings that were built imitating the shape of the hills were raised on the slopes.